Telenav/smithy/README.md

 <languages>java</languages>
 ```

-The only language supported currently (and the default if unspecified).
+The languages supported currently are `java` (the default if unspecified) and
+`typescript`.
+Server generation exists only for Java - typescript support generates
+a library for your data library, and a client (using plain `XmlHttpRequest` under
+the hood) that makes calling the generated server from javascript trivial.

 ```xml
 <targets>model,modeltest</targets>